CorpSouth/configs-and-dotfiles/README.md

 # About: My ZSH Configuration

-_The least portable due to Pacman related optimizations that can be easily deterred
+_The least portable due to Pacman related optimizations that can be easily deterred if problematic_

 I modularized the .zshrc core file to the extent that I have organized all functions and calls into their own separate files.
 Bar none
 I want everything from zle, zsh, and keybindings to be in their own separate files to prevent readability issues if I ever go too